 To conserve the power in the battery, Daddy alternately turned on the truck to drive up the hills and turned it off so we could coast down the hills.
 This was not only wearing, but time consuming.
 And when we coasted down with no headlights, it was dark.

-With the sun down, the temperatures dropped and Mommy gave us the quilt to cover up with.
+With the sun down, it got colder and Mommy gave us the quilt to cover up with.
 Huddled under the quilt, we just prayed for the truck to go faster.
 First Tommie and then Jack fell asleep, leaving me alone in my wary wakefulness.

 Then the coyotes began to howl.
 Long mournful yodeling ululations floated down the dark mountain.
 I shivered and burrowed further down between my brothers.
 The truck went around a curve and a long finger of the mountain loomed above us.